michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 - v: move along rapidly and lightly; skim or dart
 - v: disappear gradually
 ### Family
-fleet: fleeted, fleeter, fleetest, fleeting, fleetly, fleetness, fleets+;fleeting: fleetingest, fleetingly, fleetingness
+- fleet: fleeted, fleeter, fleetest, fleeting, fleetly, fleetness, fleets+
+- fleeting: fleetingest, fleetingly, fleetingness
 ### Examples
 - Four days later, after being allowed a fleeting meeting with Pan, he was blindfolded and escorted back downstairs into The Residence’s garage.
 - Paul Newell, a spokesman for the Navy’s 7th Fleet, said when asked about the matter last week.